shixianliew/LiewHoweLittle2016/ReadmeForExp2Data.md

 # Dataset used for Liew, Howe, & Little 2016, Experiment 2.

 This data contains the individual choices made during the preferential choice session of Experiment 2.
+Data here is already processed according to the exclusion criteria stated in the paper.

 Explanation of each column follows.
 Columns 1-3 are self-explanatory.